Azure Repos App

 Go to Infracost Cloud to sign up or log in to start your free trial (no credit card is needed).

-Click on Settings > Org Settings > Integrations > Azure Repos and follow the wizard to select the projects you want to give Infracost access to.
+Click on Settings > Org Settings > Integrations > Azure Repos and enter your details in the form then click on Connect.

 - Graph (Read & Manage) - to create the Infracost group.